scicloud/Final-Project/README.md

 Buttons: Z shoots presents, ESC opens pause menu, Left CTRL will open the Elf's message once it closes.

 UI: Coins are located in the top right.
 A glass of milk is your health bar in the bottom left.
 Present ammunition is located in the bottom right.

+(Art/Sprites were done in collaboration between my friend and I. Music/sounds were found online at www.freesound.org)